int-prob/int-prob-code/vipss2019/travel_local.md

 <h2 class="mb-3">Local details</h2>

+<h3 class="mb-3">Classroom and discussion space</h3>

+- Lectures and discussion sessions are in <a href="https://goo.gl/maps/KgajNcWymQ8aP9SX8">Clark Hall</a>, room 107 (this is a large lecture room with planets)
+- Additional space for discussions is available in the Math Department building (<a href="https://goo.gl/maps/DpLDp1go3uR5G5eR9">Kerchof Hall</a>).
+The building has several small lounges and seminar rooms:
+	- seminar room 128 ("basement floor")
+	- graduate lounge at the center of "basement floor"
+	- lounge room 201
+	- seminar room 326
+	- large math lounge, room 314
+	- large seminar room 317
+The building is open during working hours (so, not on May 27 and June 8).
+Feel free to use the lounges and seminar rooms if they are not occupied.
+This is summer time, and there are not much other activity in the math building.
+- Lambeth residence area has a common building with two large lounges (details were sent in an informational email)
+- There are many coffee shops in "the Corner" area, see below

 <h3 class="mb-3">Internet access</h3>

 On University of Virginia Grounds and in residence halls, there are two ways to get online: